Jadens-arc/jadens-arc.github.io/content/posts/lineageos.md

 I honestly don’t remember exactly what I did to install it and I can’t be bothered to look it up so here are my loose instructions derived from what I remember from midnight on Thursday.

-There were so many settings I had to change on the phone. first getting into developer mode, then disabling OEM protection, and enabling ADB.
+There were so many settings I had to change on the phone.
+First getting into developer mode, then disabling OEM protection, and enabling ADB.

 Then there was getting the phone into fastboot mode.
 I don’t remember exactly what I did but I do remember turning the phone off and on like 50 million times and having to perform the Konami code on the side buttons.